-Life is a journey, and so is the road to consistent time in the Word.
-One of the biggest hurdles to staying in the Word is NOT busyness, but it IS lack of a habit.
+Life is a journey, and so is the road to consistent time in the Bible.
+One of the biggest hurdles to staying in the Bible is NOT busyness, but it IS lack of a habit.
 If we can develop a routine that includes Bible study—even if it is just minutes a day—we will reap the benefits of a deeper walk with Christ.
 Having a rhythm in our days that naturally leads us into the Word is one of the most fruitful pursuits we can spend time on.
 I’ve found one such fruit of establishing a Bible study habit is a greater HUNGER for more time in the Word and a deeper DESIRE for meaningful Bible study.

 Here are three tips that have helped me in establishing (and keeping) a regular time for Bible reading, study, and memorization.

-Find a space.
+- Find a space.
 Once you carve out time to sit and study, it’s helpful to have everything ready and waiting in an inviting place for you to start.
 This will help keep you from wasting time looking for a pen or your Bible.
 Whether it be an armchair in your bedroom or the living room sofa, have a basket or drawer filled with all you might need to spend time with God.
 If you have multiple copies, consider designating one Bible for this space and another for Sunday morning sermon notes.
 I have a Sunday bag that has everything I need for the service, including my journal Bible which I only use for that time.
 This frees me up to have other resources handy on the shelf near my “quiet time” space in my home office.

-Find a group.
+- Find a group.
 This is especially helpful if you are trying to build momentum and need accountability and encouragement.
 The first few weeks of a new habit are always the most difficult, and groups—whether they’ve been online or in “real life”—have been just the catalyst I’ve needed to keep going after the excitement wears off on day two of my endeavor.

 What has been helpful for you when establishing a routine for your quiet time with God?